abdkhaleel/blockchain-voting-application/README.md

 ## Future Work

 The project is actively being developed.
 Upcoming features include:
+- A standalone React-based user interface.
+- Persistence layer for the blockchain to survive restarts.
+- System-wide notifications and audit logging for vote transactions.
 - Enhanced user profile management.
-- Bulk operations for adding voters and candidates.
-- System-wide notifications and audit logging.
 - Advanced analytics and real-time results dashboards.